MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ### Example 3: Get added users to an app between two data snapshot dates

-These reports provides a view of which users were given an app role assignment to the target application between two dates.
-This reports can be used to track changes in app access over time.
+These reports provide a view of which users were given an app role assignment to the target application between two dates.
+These reports can be used to track changes in app access over time.

 This query targets a specific application within Microsoft Entra ID and changes to the role assignments between a start and end date.